 One of my most memorable experiences has been swimming with dolphins in the Golfo Dulce, seeing the dolphins swim next to you and even hear how they communicate under water was something I will never forget.
 I felt so close to them, but not in a physical way; more in a spiritual way.
 It was one of those moments when you feel so grateful to be able to enjoy this life we were given and to feel you are one with nature itself.

 If you are planning on visiting Costa Rica this year and have interest in these amazing creatures, consider visiting one of these places.
-There are great small boutique hotels we can suggest, just talk to me!

 Your friendly Costa Rican,